What We Do

 Some projects that we regularly undertake:

 - Offer 13 weeks of Day Camps outside the school calendar

 - Maintain an evolving permanent exhibition at the Museum

-- Collect, preserve and display artifacts from near and abroad
+- Collect, preserve and display artifacts representing our local history

 - Collect and preserve historic photographs and albums

 - Collect manuscripts and records of organizations and businesses

 - Support a bursary (The Arnold Award) for students at George Elliot Secondary School in Lake Country